 All proposed orders must be clearly labeled "Proposed," both on the document itself and on the docket entry in CM/ECF.
-If the judge decides to use the provided document, they will remove the "Proposed" language.
+If the judge decides to use the proposed order, they will remove the "Proposed" language from the document.

-If a proposed order is submitted separately, or without a motion, filers may use the CM/ECF event Proposed Order (Unsigned).
-If appropriate, the filing may be linked to a previously filed motion.
+If a proposed order is submitted separately, or without a motion, the event Proposed Order (Unsigned) may be used.
+If appropriate, it can be linked to a previously filed motion.

-A proposed order must also be attached as a Word or Word-compatible file and sent to the email address of the assigned judge(s).
+A proposed order must also be attached as a Word or Word-compatible file to an email sent to the email address of the assigned judge.
 The subject line of the email shall include the case number, case short title, and title of the order.
-The judges' email addresses for proposed orders follow this pattern: JudgeLastNameOrders@wawd.uscourts.gov.
+The judges' email addresses for proposed orders follow this pattern: judgeLastNameOrders@wawd.uscourts.gov.